johneatmon/eatmon.co/src/components/colophon.md

 This site is typeset in [Söhne](https://klim.co.nz/retail-fonts/soehne/) by Klim Type Foundry and [Blanco](https://www.fostertype.com/retail-type/blanco) by Foster Type.
 Söhne and Blanco are licensed to John Eatmon for personal and commercial use.

+I used [Standard](https://github.com/brycewilner/Standard) for the Satori-generated OG images (couldn't get Söhne to work 😥).
+Standard is a translation and modification of Berthold's 1896 version by Bryce Wilner.
+It is licensed under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 ## Technologies

 This website is built with [Astro](https://astro.build), [Tailwind CSS](https://tailwindcss.com/), some React, and a few [Headless UI](https://headlessui.com/) and [Radix UI](https://www.radix-ui.com/) components.
 For a holistic view of the technologies used, you can [check out the source code on GitHub](https://github.com/johneatmon/eatmon.co).